 - a.
 Essential Activities.
 For purposes of this Order, individuals may leave their residence only to perform any of the following "Essential Activities."
 But people at high risk of severe illness from COVID-19 and people who are sick are urged to stay in their residence to the extent possible, except as necessary to seek medical care. - i.
 For Health and Safety.
 Individuals may engage in activities or perform tasks essential to their health and safety, or to the health and safety of their family or household members (including, but not limited to, pets), to work for or obtain services at any "Healthcare Operations," as defined in Section 7.e.i., below; - ii.
 For Necessary Supplies and Services.
 Individuals may obtain necessary services or supplies for themselves and their family or household members, or to deliver those services or supplies to others, such as, by way of example only and without limitation, groceries and food, including pet supplies and food, supplies they need to work from home, household consumer products, and products necessary to maintain the safety, sanitation, and essential operation of residences; - iii.
 For Outdoor Activity.
-Individuals may engage in outdoor activity, such as, by way of example and without limitation, walking, hiking, bicycling, or running, provided the individuals comply with Social Distancing Requirements as defined in this section; - iv.
+Individuals may engage in outdoor activity, such as, by way of example and without limitation, walking, hiking, bicycling, or running, provided the individuals comply with Social Distancing Requirements as defined in this section.
+Individuals shall not use public playground equipment, public picnic tables, public basketball courts, and other public sports and recreational equipment; - iv.
 For Certain Types of Work.
 Individuals may perform work providing essential products and services at an Essential Business, Government Service, or Critical Infrastructure, or to otherwise carry out activities specifically permitted in this Order, including Minimum Basic Operations; or - v.
 To Take Care of Others.
-Individuals may care for a family member or pet in another household.
+Individuals may care for a family member or pet in another household. - b.

-- b.
 Critical Infrastructure.
 As defined in Exhibit B, incorporated in this Order by reference. - c.
 Essential Government Functions.
-All sworn Police Department, Fire Department, and Emergency Medical Services personnel, emergency management personnel, and emergency dispatchers; all court personnel, legal personnel; child protection and child welfare personnel; all military personnel; all personnel working for companies (including their subcontractors) who perform under contract to the Department of Defense providing materials and services to the Department of Defense; all personnel working for companies (including their contract to State or Federal Governmental Entities for which they are required under state or federal law to remain open; and all law enforcement personnel, housing and shelter personnel, and others working for or to support Essential Businesses or Critical Infrastructure are categorically exempt from this Order.
+All sworn Police Department, Fire Department, and Emergency Medical Services personnel, emergency management personnel, and emergency dispatchers; essential court personnel, legal personnel; child protection and child welfare personnel; all military personnel; all personnel working for companies (including their subcontractors) who perform under contract to the Department of Defense providing materials and services to the Department of Defense; all personnel working for companies (including their subcontractors) who perform work under contract to State or Federal Governmental Entities for which they are required under state or federal law to remain open; and all law enforcement personnel, housing and shelter personnel, and others working for or to support Essential Businesses or Critical Infrastructure are categorically exempt from this Order.
 This Order does not apply to the Federal or State Government.

 For purposes of this Order, "Essential Government Functions" means all services needed to ensure the continuing operation of the government agencies and provide for the health, safety and welfare of the public and all agencies that provide for the health, safety and welfare of the public.
-In each city, the city manager or administrator or in each county precinct, the commissioner for that precinct shall determine its Essential Government Functions and identify employees and/or contractors necessary to perform those functions.
+The City Manager shall determine its Essential Government Functions and identify employees and/or contractors necessary to perform those functions.
 To the extent feasible, all Essential Governmental Functions shall be performed in compliance with Social Distancing Requirements as defined in this Section.